lewisflude/Handcraft/docs/README.md

 Handcraft is currently running on Minecraft Java Edition version `1.15.2`.
 We use [Paper](https://papermc.io/), a fork of [Spigot](https://www.spigotmc.org/) and have heavily configured the server for optimal performance.

-For support, questions or suggestions please get in touch with an admin in [our community Discord](https://discord.gg/QVNEExU).
+For support, questions or suggestions please get in touch with an admin in our [community Discord](https://discord.gg/QVNEExU).
 We frequently share updates and solicit player feedback on changes we're thinking of implementing.
 It's also a great place to talk to other players outside of the game.

+## Get Started

+Firstly, join the server at `play.handcraftmc.org`.
+You should also make yourself familiar with the [server rules](ServerInfo/Rules.md).

 This document contains a list of the commands you can use within Handcraft and is split into 6 distinct categories.
+This is a great starting point for learning what you can do on the server.

 * [General](General.md)
 * [Getting Around](GettingAround.md)